kr1zzo-FER/Model-Informed-Path-Planning/README.md

 - Download:
   - A `.png` image of the map (e.g., `jadranovo.png`) and save it in the respective folder.
   - The HTML share information:
       - Copy the "Share" HTML code.
       - Create a file named `osm_info.txt` in the same folder and paste the HTML code inside.

 <p align="center">
 <img src="assets/osm_download.png" alt="drawing" width="200"/>
 </p>
 <p align="center">
 <em>
-Figure : Download data from OpenStreetMap
+Figure : Download image from OpenStreetMap
 </em>
 </p>